YueYaiba/DIY-Cloud-Gaming/README.md

 # Setting Up WoL

-First enter your bios and enable "Resume by PCIE/Networking Device", it should be in the "Advanced" Tab, but you can easely google how to do this on your specific motherboard.
+First enter your bios and enable `Resume by PCIE/Networking Device`, it should be in the "Advanced" Tab, but you can easely google how to do this on your specific motherboard.

 Then go to Windows > Win+X > Device Manager > Network Adapters > Right click on your Wireless/Ethernet adapter and click on properties.
-• Go to Advanced and make sure "Wake on Magic Packet" is Enabled.
+• Go to Advanced and make sure `Wake on Magic Packet` is Enabled.
-• Go to Power Management and either untick "Allow the computer to turn off the device to save power" or make sure "Allow the device to wake the computer" is ticked.
+• Go to Power Management and either untick `Allow the computer to turn off the device to save power` or make sure `Allow the device to wake the computer` is ticked.

 For future reference if you are having trouble making Wake on Lan actually do anything, you can try some of these options.

-• Disable all power saving options from bios and from the "Advanced" tab of your network adapter's settings, also enable "Enable Shut Down WoL" to power on from a power off state.
+• Disable all power saving options from bios and from the "Advanced" tab of your network adapter's settings, also enable `Enable Shut Down WoL` to power on from a power off state.
 • Setting your network to private instead of public.
 • Disable hibernation.
 • Open UDP ports 7 and 9